stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 Introduction.
 Simulation, computation, and generative models.
 Probability and belief.

-Homework: Exercises on Scheme Basics and Generative Models.
+Homework: Exercises on JavaScript Basics and Generative Models.

 Readings: